-Only Benefits-Eligible Retirees and Benefits-Eligible LTD Participants, plus their eligible Dependents, may receive Medical Benefits, Dental Benefits, and Vision Benefits.
-For Medical Benefit purposes, all options (except the HRA) require Participants to reside within the United States for at least six months of the year in order to be eligible; check the Benefit Descriptions for details.
-For the Health Reimbursement Arrangement (HRA), only former Faculty Members may be eligible to receive university contributions.
-Only a Benefits-Eligible Retiree may receive Life Insurance Benefits in this Plan.
+Only a Benefits-Eligible Employee and their eligible Dependents may receive Plan benefits.

+For Medical Benefit purposes, both options require Participants to reside within the United States for at least six months of the year in order to be eligible; check the Benefit Descriptions for details.
 To determine whether you are eligible to participate in a Benefit Option, please read the eligibility information contained in the following eligibility chart.
-For complete information regarding eligibility, you should also refer to the underlying Benefit Descriptions available at https://hr.gwu.edu/benefits.